subhojit777/imag/doc/src/09020-changelog.md

     * `libimagstore::store::Store::create` overwrote existing entries.
     * `libimaghabit::habit::HabitTemplate` did not link new instances.
     * `imag-init` creates `~/.imag` but not `~/.imag/store`.
+    * `libimagrt` got a bugfix in the editor command setup where command arguments were not processed correctly which could result in calling the editor with an empty argument (`vim " "`).

 ## 0.6.3